Located in the southern part of Minnesota, Minneapolis is the most populous major city in the Midwestern US state of Minnesota.

 Due to the ease of hiking trails, it is great for hiking, biking, equestrian riding, and running.
-If you plan to hike with your family, there are plenty of restrooms and picnic areas, which is a plus for recreational activities.
+If you plan to hike with your family, plenty of restrooms and picnic areas are a plus for recreational activities.

-Nonetheless, during summer, make sure you bring a lot of drinking water because hot temperatures will dehydrate you in a flash.
+Nonetheless, bring a lot of drinking water during summer because hot temperatures will dehydrate you in a flash.
 Besides, a few trails are pretty steep, and you’ll be grateful for an extra drop to wet your whistle.
 So, along with your water, it’s best to come with proper hiking gear, including comfortable attire, hiking shoes, snacks, and sunscreen.

 Also, it’s best to confirm the reservation because Hidden Falls Park remains closed during the extreme fire weather – to reduce wildfire risk.
 Being one of the best hikes in Minneapolis, it is crowded on weekends.
 So, if you want to enjoy the spellbinding vibes of the park, try visiting on weekdays.